QuarkNerd/blog/ceberhardt/_posts/2020-01-03-webassembly-sudoku-solver.md

 The next step is to use a geometric transformation in order to create an image with just the sudoku grid, transformed such that it is a square.
 Once again, OpenCV has the required tools!

-The following code uses `getPerspectiveTransform` to create a suitable transform given the 4 vertices of the sudoku grid and the desired location for each in te destination image.
+The following code uses `getPerspectiveTransform` to create a suitable transform given the 4 vertices of the sudoku grid and the desired location for each in the destination image.
 In this case the destination is a square buffer with dimensions of 180 x 180.
 The `warpPerspective` method performs the transformation on the source image.

 ~~~javascript
 const srcCoords = ... // the vertices from the contour detection step